 Nearly 80% of Australia’s coffee is grown around Mareeba, and a visit to one of the coffee plantations makes for an interesting stop.
 At Jaques Coffee Plantation your dog may not be able to join you on a tour, but dogs are welcome at the outdoor tables at the cafe.

 It’s a very popular lunch spot with locals and visitors alike, plus don’t miss sampling a cup of their coffee.
-Just check the opening times in advance – at the moment it’s only from Friday to Sunday, with a long seasonal closure over the summer months.
+Just check the opening times in advance.
+Depending on the season, it’s only open Wednesday to Sunday or Friday to Sunday, with a long seasonal closure over the summer months.

 At the other end of the Atherton Tablelands it’s dairying country, and I recommend visiting Mungalli Creek Dairy.
 The biodynamic dairy specialises in quark, plus is famous for their cheesecakes.
 Dogs are welcome to join you at the tables in the garden – I particularly recommend the cheese platters!

 For more dog-friendly cafes, take a stroll around Yungaburra.
 This historic village is very charming and is home to a number of cafes with outdoor tables.
-According to a listing in the local newspaper, dog-friendly dining options include Coffee & Clay, Quincan Cottage Café, Whistle Stop Café and Our Place.
+According to a listing in the local newspaper, dog-friendly dining options include Coffee & Clay, Whistle Stop Café and Our Place Restaurant.

 Dog-Friendly Accommodation on the Atherton Tablelands